Multiple Sound Source Synchronizer for Seafloor Surveying

 Houston, TX, USA

 Phillips, J C.; Abbott, J L.; and de Moustier, Christian, "Multiple Sound Source Synchronizer for Seafloor Surveying" (1988).
-Center for Coastal and Ocean Mapping.
+Offshore Technology Conference (OTC).
 765.